StraightouttaIG/InstagramLogin/README.md

 Instagram API Login
 -----

-Simple instagram login using api coded in python.
+Simple Instagram Login using their Private API coded in Python